strapi/strapi/README.md

 - **Front-end Agnostic:** Use any front-end framework (React, Vue, Angular, etc.), mobile apps or even IoT.
 - **Powerful CLI:** Scaffold projects and APIs on the fly.
 - **SQL databases:** Works with PostgreSQL, MySQL, MariaDB, and SQLite.
+- **Internationalization**.
+The Internationalization (i18n) plugin allows Strapi users to create, manage and distribute localized content in different languages, called "locales
+- **RBAC**.
+Create an unlimited number of custom roles and permissions for admin users.
+- **Typescript**.
+Strapi now supports Typescript for typechecking and better DX experience.

 **[See more on our website](https://strapi.io/overview)**.